- Green Building or Sustainable Building Concept:

 Measure to improve water efficiency:

-Portable water should not be used for the purpose other than essential requirements.
+Portable water should not be used for purposes other than essential requirements.

 Use wastewater for floor washing and gardening.